Fusion-Party-Aus/Formal-Documents/Constitution.md

 7. **Keeping the reduced value attached to the votes**: As reduced value votes are distributed from an elected candidate to below-quota candidates, the calculated reduced value of those votes **must** be kept attached in either a physical sense or in an accounting sense to each bundle of those votes, so that they are always counted at the correct reduced value;

-8. **Distributing preferences (quota excess)**: Candidates that have achieved a quota (and have therefore been elected. must have the transferable value of all their votes distributed to the other candidates in accordance with the next preference of their voters – and this **distribution** must start with the candidate with the largest quota excess; and the votes must be transferred at the value calculated in sub-rules (e. and (f.; this process continues until there are no excess quotas to distribute, and then the distribution process in sub-rule (i) is activated;
+8. **Distributing preferences (quota excess)**: Candidates that have achieved a quota (and have therefore been elected. must have the transferable value of all their votes distributed to the other candidates in accordance with the next preference of their voters – and this **distribution** must start with the candidate with the largest quota excess; and the votes must be transferred at the value calculated in sub-rules (e. and (f.; this process continues until there are no excess quotas to distribute, and then the distribution process in sub-rule (i. is activated;

 9. **Distributing preferences (under quota.**: When there are candidates with votes below a quota, and not all the positions have been filled and the option “Seek other candidates” has not achieved a quota, then the votes of the below-quota candidate with the lowest value of **votes** must be distributed, at their current value, to the other non-elected candidates; and this process of distributing the votes of the lowest vote candidate must be repeated until another candidate gains a quota (triggering the process under sub-rule (h) or until all positions are filled or the option “Seek other candidates” achieves a quota and ends the tally process;